IBM/cics-bundle-maven/README.md

 ## Support

 The CICS bundle Maven plugin is supported as part of the CICS Transaction Server for z/OS license.
-Problems can be raised as [IBM Support cases](https://www.ibm.com/mysupport/), and requests for enhancement can use the [RFE site](https://www.ibm.com/support/pages/open-and-vote-cics-rfe-request-enhancement).
+Problems can be raised as [IBM Support cases](https://www.ibm.com/mysupport/), and requests for enhancement can use the [Idea site](https://ibm-z-software-portal.ideas.ibm.com/), for product CICS Transaction Server for z/OS.

 Equally, problems and enhancement requests can be raised here on GitHub, as [new issues](https://github.com/IBM/cics-bundle-maven/issues/new).